 Telfair County High School is active in engaging its students, parents, and community members in its improvement process.
 As data resources show, the school uses every outlet available to share information that will help the school operate in a transparent and collaborative way with all stakeholders.
 TCHS is aware that family and community engagement in the educational process is key to student success.
 TCHS strives to ensure that everyone involved in the organization feels safe, valued, and connected.
 Because many TCHS graduates will live in this community after their secondary education is complete, it is important for the community to aid in the school's preparation of students to be productive members of society, as the school's mission states.
-Telfair County High School offered many events during the 2018-19 school year to encourage and engage parents in being actively involved in their child's school and educational process.
-These events are listed below:
+Telfair County High School was unable to offer many events due to the pandemic but were able to host the events listed below to encourage and engage parents in being actively involved in their child's school and educational process:

 - ELA Night (Open Mic Night)

-- Science Night

-- Social Studies Night

 - Math Night

 - CTAE Night

 - GMC Dual Enrollment Information Meeting

 - GMC Dual Enrollment Registration Meeting

-- FAFSA Parent Assistance Meeting (three separate meetings)
+- FAFSA Parent Assistance Meeting

-- College and Career Fair

 - Freshman Orientation

 - School Newsletters

 - "Parent Corner" table in the lobby with educational handouts

 - Open House

 - Graduation

 - Senior Honors Night

 - Underclassman Honors Night

-- Homecoming Community Pep Rally

 - Athletic Booster Meetings

 - Band Booster Meetings

+- Title I Virtual Parent Conference

+- STEPS for Success tutoring sessions